deimosfaceless17/trello-rest-api/README.md

 Then set environment in file `.env` like in casual Laravel project.

+Type this to generate token for JWT
+`$ php artisan jwt:secret`

 ## Target

 Your task is to develop a REST API task application (like Trello).